oceanhackweek/ohw18_echopype/README.md

-## NOTE: This package is being developed under [OSOceanAcoustics/echopype](https://github.com/OSOceanAcoustics/echopype) as a community-driven project.
+## Note: This package is now being developed under [OSOceanAcoustics/echopype](https://github.com/OSOceanAcoustics/echopype) as a community-driven project.

 -----------------